The Singularity Problem

 The Solution: Non-Newtonian Calculus

-What if we could transform the problem so that singularities become smooth, searchable regions?
-That's exactly what Non-Newtonian Calculus (NNC) does.
+What if we could transform the problem so that singularity-adjacent diagnostics become bounded, searchable coordinates?
+That's the practical role Non-Newtonian Calculus (NNC) plays here.

 What CASCADE Achieves